Learn

 The Constance has quietly become the third pillar of the Hermès investment trinity.
 Its clean H-clasp design reads modern and minimal, attracting a slightly younger buyer than the Birkin or Kelly.
 Production numbers are extremely limited.
 Some Hermès SAs say it's harder to source than a Birkin.
 The 24cm is the most versatile size, and neutral colorways in Epsom consistently trade well above retail.

 The Mini Kelly 20 might be the highest-returning Hermès bag by percentage.
 Its compact size makes it the perfect evening crossbody, and Hermès produces them in tiny quantities.
-Resale prices of $17,000–$20,000 are common for neutral colors.
+Resale prices of ~$15,000 to $22,000 are common for neutral colors.
 The mini bag trend shows no signs of slowing, and supply remains a fraction of demand.
 This is the bag that routinely makes headlines for doubling in value.

-Chanel has raised the retail price of the Classic Flap over a dozen times since 2019, from roughly $5,800 to $11,500.
-Each increase pushes resale prices of older stock upward, since buyers who missed the lower price point turn to the secondary market.
+Chanel has raised the retail price of the Classic Flap repeatedly since 2019, from roughly $5,800 to around $11,500.
+Each increase tends to push resale prices of older stock upward, since buyers who missed the lower price point turn to the secondary market.
 Caviar leather with gold hardware is the most stable configuration.
-If you bought a Classic Flap in 2020 for $6,500, it's now worth $12,000–$14,000 on resale.
-That's a better return than most index funds.
+If you bought a Classic Flap in 2020 for around $6,500, it may now be worth ~$11,000 to $15,000 on resale.
+That has outpaced many index funds over the same period.

 The Mini Rectangular (not the square Mini) has become one of the most in-demand Chanel bags.
 It's frequently sold out at boutiques, and seasonal colorways create limited-edition FOMO that drives resale spikes.
 The lambskin version in classic black trades consistently above retail, and special editions (tweed, denim, seasonal colors) can command significant premiums shortly after release before eventually settling.

 The ultimate example of what happens when a beloved everyday bag gets discontinued.
-Louis Vuitton pulled the Pochette Accessoires from production, and secondary market prices immediately surged.
-What was once a $590 entry-level LV piece now sells for $1,200–$2,000 depending on condition and date code.
-It's small, practical, iconic, and there will never be new supply.
+Louis Vuitton is understood to have pulled the Pochette Accessoires from its main lineup, and secondary market prices climbed sharply afterward.
+What was once a roughly $590 entry-level LV piece now often sells for ~$1,000 to $2,200 depending on condition and date code.
+It's small, practical, iconic, and new supply is unlikely to return.
 A masterclass in the power of scarcity.

 Value Holders

-These bags retain 80–100% of their retail price on resale.
-You're not making money, but you're not losing it either.
+These bags hold most of their value on resale.
+You're not making money, but you're not losing much either.
 That puts them ahead of virtually every other consumer purchase you'll make.

 8. Picotin Lock 18